 - Apply a cold pack to the area and take a simple analgesic, if required, to relieve pain and swelling.

-- If there is persistent or severe ant bite swelling and/or itching, take an antihistamine for 1-3 days.
+- If persistent or severe ant bites are swelling and itching, take an antihistamine for 1-3 days.

 Fire ant bites are miserable.
-You’ll never just have one either – when disturbed or offended, they swarm towards their target, mouth parts at the ready.
+You’ll never have one either – when disturbed or offended, they swarm towards their target, mouthparts at the ready.

 Should you pop a fire ant bite?
 Experts advise you to stop the urge to pop fire ant bites, or else you’re risking yourself a secondary infection.